Amazingrace Coffeehouse: Shanley Hall

 In the Fall of 1972 the University re-appropriated the Scott Hall basement for office space.
 Amazingrace moved to the larger Shanley Hall, which doubled the coffeehouse’s seating capacity to 200.
-Shanley Hall, a Quonset hut, was built after World War II to make classrooms for increased students due to the G.I.
-Bill.
+Shanley Hall was built during World War II to be used as classrooms for the Navy College Training Program.
 Amazingrace began to book touring national acts such as Phil Ochs, David Bromberg, Mimi Fariña, Jaime Brockett, John Hartford, Norman Blake, Ry Cooder, Mike Seeger, and Vassar Clements.
 These touring acts were then complemented by local opening acts and headliners such as Luther Allison, Claudia Schmidt, Tom Dundee, Bonnie Koloc and Redwood Landing.

 In addition to Shanley Hall, Amazingrace also had access to larger campus venues such as the 1200+-seat Cahn Auditorium and the 8000-seat McGaw Hall (now Welsh-Ryan Arena).
 Here it presented shows by Taj Mahal, Leo Kottke, John Fahey, John Prine, Commander Cody and His Lost Planet Airmen, John McLaughlin and the Mahavishnu Orchestra, Steve Goodman, and The Grateful Dead.

 The Grateful Dead concert at McGaw is well remembered for two reasons.
 First, the band took an unusually long set break of close to an hour.
 The second notable element was the startling visual of numerous silk parachutes strung across the vast ceiling.
 The silks were part of a plan that the band and Amazingrace created to "improve" the acoustics and visuals of the hall, which is built like an airplane hangar.
 While the famous Dead "wall of sound" did not formally debut until March 1974 at the Cow Palace in San Francisco, many of its elements were already being used at this concert, including McIntosh 2300 and 3500 amplifiers, noise-canceling vocal mics, and plentiful JBL drivers.
 Despite complaints about the delays, the consensus of reviewers was that the sound and set list were amazing.